posita/dyce/docs/contrib.rst

 If you're willing and able, consider `submitting a pull request <https://github.com/posita/_skel/pulls>`__ (PR) with a fix.
 There are only a few guidelines:

-*   If it isn't already there, please add your name (and optionally your GitHub username, email, website address, or other contact information) to the :doc:`CREDITS <CREDITS>` file:
+*   If it is not already present, please add your name (and optionally your GitHub username, email, website address, or other contact information) to the :doc:`LICENSE <LICENSE>` file:

     .. code-block:: rst